ezg27/BE-Northcoders-News/README.md

 POST /api/topics/:topic_slug/articles
 ```

 Add a new article to a topic.
-This route requires a JSON body with title and body key value pairs
+This route requires a JSON body with title, body and created_by key value pairs
 e.g: `{ "title": "new article", "body": "This is my new article content", "created_by": <mongo id for a user>}`

 ```http